 - Implement effective classroom management and assessment strategies

 - Engage 21st-century learners through evidenced-based teaching techniques

 - Create lessons that reflect student interests and accommodate diverse learners

-The program is designed for new or veteran teachers, with or without certification.
+The program is designed for new or experienced teachers, with or without certification.
+It includes up to 21 credits of self-paced PLS 3rd Learning coursework with a dedicated facilitator.
 Coursework is aligned with Danielson, Marzano and other widely accepted teacher frameworks, making it applicable to any educator who wants to enhance their teaching practice and knowledge in line with these models.

 Applicants must be currently employed in a school setting.
 A bachelor's degree from an accredited institution is required.
 Applicants must also submit:

 - Official undergraduate transcripts